 Migrate to Shopify Plus

-A scoped migration handled by engineers who have done it before.
+A scoped migration handled by an engineering-led Shopify migration agency that has done it before — from Magento, BigCommerce, SFCC, or NetSuite.
 Data integrity first, custom-app parity second, launch when it is genuinely ready.

 - Discovery.
-Catalogue audit, integration inventory, data mapping decisions.
+Catalogue audit, integration inventory, and the data migration mapping decisions.
 We surface migration risks in writing before any code moves.

 - Build + parity.
-Theme rebuild on Shopify Plus, custom app re-platforming, ERP/3PL connectors, B2B setup.
+Theme rebuild on Shopify Plus, custom app re-platforming, ERP/3PL connectors, B2B setup — preserving the customer experiences your current store has already proven.

 - Data + UAT.
 Historical orders/customers/inventory move, side-by-side regression testing, soft launch on a subdomain.